Everything You Need to Know about Fireplace Smoke Guards

 A Dirty Chimney

-If you don’t follow proper burn practices and use wet, moisture-filled firewood in your fireplace, creosote can build up in the flue pipe.
+If you don’t follow proper burn practices and instead use wet, moisture-filled firewood in your fireplace, creosote can build up in the flue pipe.
 Creosote is a kind of wood tar that results from burning organic compounds.
 If you burn enough moist wood, it will accumulate in your chimney.

 It should come as no surprise that this buildup of creosote can clog your chimney and restrict airflow.
 The more creosote that collects in your flue, the more likely it is that you’ll experience smoke in your house.